Medical expert of the article

 - uric;

-It is impossible not to distinguish separately postoperative peritonitis.
+It is impossible not to single out postoperative peritonitis separately.

-NA Efimenko (1999) considers that the primary postoperative peritonitis occurs after planned surgical interventions for three main reasons:
+N.A.
+Efimenko (1999) believes that primary postoperative peritonitis occurs after planned surgical interventions due to three main reasons:

 - intraoperative infection of the abdominal cavity,

-- technical errors or errors in the operation.
+- technical errors or mistakes in performing the operation.

-Secondary postoperative peritonitis is the progression of peritonitis present during the first emergency intervention.
+Secondary postoperative peritonitis is the progression of peritonitis that was present during the first emergency surgical intervention.

 Diagnosis of peritonitis

-In the history of patients with peritonitis, inflammatory diseases of the abdominal and pelvic organs, abdominal trauma, gastrointestinal ulcers of various localizations, cholelithiasis, advanced laparotomy, and neoplastic processes are often noted.
+The anamnesis of patients with peritonitis often includes inflammatory diseases of the abdominal cavity and pelvic organs, abdominal trauma, gastrointestinal ulcers of various localizations, cholelithiasis, previous laparotomies, and neoplastic processes.

-When interviewing a patient, it is necessary to find out the prescription of the disease, the change in the nature and localization of pain, the dynamics of manifestations, signs of complications.
+When interviewing a patient, it is necessary to find out the duration of the disease, changes in the nature and localization of pain, the dynamics of manifestations, and signs of complications.

 Physical examination

-It is necessary to pay attention to the severity of signs of systemic inflammatory reaction and organ dysfunction temperature, heart rate, blood pressure, frequency and depth of breathing, on the level of consciousness, the condition of mucous membranes.
-In patients with peritonitis tachycardia is more than 100-120 per minute, BP can be increased or decreased, respiratory rate more than 20 per minute.
-The manifestation of toxic encephalopathy is inhibition, excitation of the patient or delirium.
+It is necessary to pay attention to the severity of signs of systemic inflammatory reaction and organ dysfunction temperature, heart rate, blood pressure, frequency and depth of breathing, level of consciousness, condition of mucous membranes.
+In patients with peritonitis, tachycardia is more than 100-120 per minute, blood pressure can be increased or decreased, respiratory rate is more than 20 per minute.
+Manifestation of toxic encephalopathy - inhibition, agitation of the patient or delirium.

-The abdomen is symmetrical, does not participate in the act of breathing, sharply painful upon palpation.
+The abdomen is symmetrical, does not participate in the act of breathing, and is sharply painful upon palpation.

-When rectal and vaginal examination - overhanging arches and soreness due to the accumulation of inflammatory exudates
+Rectal and vaginal examination reveals overhanging vaults and pain due to accumulation of inflammatory exudate.

 Laboratory research

-In a laboratory study, peritonitis is characterized by signs of increasing liver-kidney failure, uncontrolled reduction in protein levels, signs of azotemia, inflammatory changes in white blood, anemia.
+In laboratory studies, peritonitis is characterized by signs of increasing liver and kidney failure, uncontrolled decrease in protein levels, signs of azotemia, inflammatory changes in white blood cells, and anemia.

-The simplest and most reliable method for laboratory diagnosis of purulent inflammatory diseases of the abdominal cavity organs is the determination of the leukocyte index of intoxication (LII) (originally the formula was proposed for the diagnosis of acute appendicitis), the calculation of which uses the modified formula of J. Ya.
-Kalf-Kalifa.
+The simplest and most reliable method of laboratory diagnostics of purulent-inflammatory diseases of the abdominal organs is the determination of the leukocyte intoxication index (LII) (the formula was initially proposed for the diagnosis of acute appendicitis), in the calculation of which the modified formula of Ya.
+Ya.
+Kalf-Kalif is used.

-Where Pl are plasma cells, Myelocytes, Yu - neutrophils, P - stab neutrophils, C - segmented neutrophils, E - eosinophils, B - basophils, Mo - monocytes, L - lymphocytes.
+Where Pl are plasma cells, Mi are myelocytes, Yu are juvenile neutrophils, P are band neutrophils, S are segmented neutrophils, E are eosinophils, B are basophils, Mo are monocytes, L are lymphocytes.

-A promising additional laboratory indicator of the diagnosis of abdominal sepsis and peritonitis is the concentration of procalcitonin in the blood plasma.
-This indicator is a marker in the differential diagnosis of SSEP of septic and abacterial origin, in particular sterile and infected forms of pancreatonecrosis, acute respiratory distress syndrome, infected and uninfected intra-abdominal fluid clusters.
-Exceeding the concentration of procalcitonin in the plasma above 2 ng / ml is the criterion for the development of the septic process.
-The index is a valuable help in deciding the question of the tactics of surgical or intensive conservative treatment of purulent-septic complications in abdominal surgery.
+A promising additional laboratory indicator for the diagnosis of abdominal sepsis and peritonitis is the concentration of procalcitonin in blood plasma.
+This indicator is a marker in the differential diagnosis of SIRS of septic and abacterial origin, in particular, sterile and infected forms of pancreatic necrosis, acute respiratory distress syndrome, infected and uninfected intra-abdominal fluid collections.
+An excess of procalcitonin concentration in plasma above 2 ng/ml is a criterion for the development of a septic process.
+The indicator serves as a valuable aid in deciding on the tactics of surgical or intensive conservative treatment of purulent-septic complications in abdominal surgery.

 Instrumental research

-Instrumental methods of research can identify the causes that caused peritonitis.
-Thus, in the perforation of hollow organs, a strip of free gas under the diaphragm is seen on the overview radiograph, in acute cholecystitis with ultrasound, an increase in the gallbladder with heterogeneous contents, concrements and a doubling of the contour of its wall.
-This same study allows you to identify free fluid in the abdominal cavity or infiltrate in the ileocecal region with acute appendicitis.
+Instrumental methods of examination allow to identify the causes of peritonitis.
+Thus, in case of perforation of hollow organs, a strip of free gas under the diaphragm is visible on a survey radiograph, in case of acute cholecystitis, an ultrasound examination shows an enlarged gallbladder with heterogeneous contents, stones and a doubling of the contour of its wall.
+The same examination allows to identify free fluid in the abdominal cavity or an infiltrate in the ileocecal region in case of acute appendicitis.

-The increase in endotoxicosis, tension and tenderness of the anterior abdominal wall during palpation, expressed by the Shtetkin-Blumberg symptom, does not require additional methods of investigation.
-With an erased clinical picture, especially in the elderly, a diagnostic laparoscopy should be performed to clarify the diagnosis and the extent of the pathological process.
-Visible exudate in the abdominal cavity, the imposition of filaments of fibrin on the visceral peritoneum, the flow of bile, perforation or contents of the stomach or intestine in the free abdominal cavity and other pathological changes.
+Increased endotoxicosis, tension and pain in the anterior abdominal wall upon palpation, pronounced Shchetkin-Blumberg symptom do not require additional research methods.
+In case of an erased clinical picture, especially in elderly people, diagnostic laparoscopy should be performed to clarify the diagnosis and extent of the pathological process.
+Cloudy exudate in the abdominal cavity, fibrin threads on the visceral peritoneum, bile leakage, perforation or contents of the stomach or intestine in the free abdominal cavity and other pathological changes are visible.

-Early signs of secondary peritonitis (signs of initial diseases) are diagnosed with ultrasound of the abdominal cavity and retroperitoneal space, radiographic examination of the abdominal cavity and chest, CT, and, as the last stage of diagnosis, perform diagnostic laparoscopy.
+Early signs of secondary peritonitis (signs of underlying diseases) are diagnosed using ultrasound of the abdominal cavity and retroperitoneal space, X-ray examination of the abdominal cavity and chest, CT, and, as the final stage of diagnosis, diagnostic laparoscopy is performed.

 Objective assessment of the severity of the condition and prognosis in patients with peritonitis

-An objective assessment of the severity of the patient's condition takes into account a large number of factors.
+An objective assessment of the severity of a patient's condition takes into account a large number of factors.

-Common scales for assessing the severity of the condition (APACHE, APACHE II, APACHE III, SAPS, SAPS II, SOFA, MODS), scales taking into account the peculiarities of peritonitis (Mannheim peritonitis index - MPI, prognostic index of relaparotomy - PID) are widely used.
+Integral scales for assessing the severity of the condition (APACHE, APACHE II, APACHE III, SAPS, SAPS II, SOFA, MODS) and scales that take into account the characteristics of peritonitis (Mannheim Peritonitis Index - MPI, Prognostic Index of Relaparotomies - PIR) are widely used.

-Individual indices of homeostasis are used as independent predictors of an unfavorable outcome.
+Individual homeostasis parameters are used as independent predictors of adverse outcome.

-Syndrome of a systemic inflammatory reaction and an objective assessment of the severity of a condition with peritonitis
+Systemic inflammatory response syndrome and objective assessment of the severity of the condition in peritonitis

-The basis of modern understanding of the body's response to infection is the concept of abdominal sepsis (a pathological process based on the body's response in the form of generalized inflammation in response to a surgical infection in the abdominal cavity).
-Clinical interpretation of this view on the pathogenesis of sepsis (including abdominal) - the criteria for diagnosing CVD and the classification of sepsis, proposed by the conciliation conference of the American College of Pulmonology and the Society of Specialists in Critical Medicine - ACCP / SCCM.
+The basis of the modern understanding of the body's response to infection is the concept of abdominal sepsis (a pathological process based on the body's reaction in the form of generalized inflammation in response to a surgical infection in the abdominal cavity).
+The clinical interpretation of this view on the pathogenesis of sepsis (including abdominal) is the criteria for the diagnosis of SIRS and the classification of sepsis proposed by the consensus conference of the American College of Chest Physicians and the Society of Critical Care Medicine Specialists - ACCP/SCCM.

-In abdominal sepsis due to common peritonitis, there is a correlation between the degree of severity of the SSVR (three signs of SSVR - SSVR-3, four signs of SSVR - SSVR-4, severe sepsis, septic shock) and severity of the patient's condition according to the severity scales - APACHE II, SAPS, MODS, SOFA.
+In abdominal sepsis caused by widespread peritonitis, there is a correlation between the severity of SIRS (three signs of SIRS - SIRS-3, four signs of SIRS - SIRS-4, severe sepsis, septic shock) and the severity of the patient's condition according to the severity assessment scales - APACHE II, SAPS, MODS, SOFA.

-M Linder and a group of German surgeons in Mannheim developed an index for the prediction and outcome of purulent peritonitis, including 8 risk factors:
+M. Linder and a group of German surgeons from Mannheim developed an index for the prognosis and outcome of purulent peritonitis, which included 8 risk factors:

 - floor,